Deer Park, Texas

 Deer Park is a city in the U.S. state of Texas within the Houston–Sugar Land–Baytown metropolitan area.
 The city is located in southeast Harris County.
-At the 2020 U.S. census, the population of Deer Park was 34,495.
+As of the 2020 census, Deer Park had a population of 34,495.

 Deer Park is the home to several major industrial facilities, including the Shell Chemicals plant, the Pemex refinery, and the Dow Chemical plant (formerly Rohm and Haas).